OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 **Activate the integration**

-1. First, you will need to resolve any errors that are present in the integration.
-Contact a lab instructor if you see more than a single error.
-2. Otherwise, the only error that appears is one related to tracking.
-Click the menu under the save button and select **Tracking**.
-3. Expand the **schedule** variable, and drag or "chevron" the `startTime` variable over.
-4. **Save your integration**, then click **Close**.
+1. **Close** your integration.
+This brings you back to the integration home screen; the status should be "Configured".
+Hover your cursor over your integration and click the "Power Button".
-5. In the dialog box, check the box for "Enable Tracing", and also the box for "Include Payload".
+2. In the dialog box, check the box for "Enable Tracing", and also the box for "Include Payload".
 Then click **Activate**. **You will see warnings related to deactivating the other integration you built.
 This is due to that only one major version of any integration may be active at one time.**

 **Testing and monitoring the integration**